ARISTOTLE

 "What is ἑκούσιον seems to be what has its origin in the agent himself when he

-knows the particulars that the action consists in"
+knows the particulars in which the action consists"

 (Nicomachean Ethics III.2.1111a).